Whatapalaver/vanilla_notes/README.md

 - [x] Create a unit testing system

 *Created a very rudimentary system*
-Four examples have been captured and stored in the spec/framework folder:
+Four examples have been captured and stored in the spec/framework folder, the test.html files are stored in the archive folder

 1. helper_spec_alice.js
 *This uses the assert function.
 Tests are written as functions which return either true or false.*